changeworld/azure-docs.pl-pl/articles/cosmos-db/sql-api-sdk-bulk-executor-dot-net.md

 ### <a name="a-name111111"></a><a name="1.1.1"/>1.1.1

-* Rozwiązano problem, który spowodował BulkExecutor zgłosić błąd JSRT podczas importowania do stałych kolekcji.
+* Rozwiązano problem, który spowodował wygenerowanie zbiorczego błędu JSRT podczas importowania do stałych kolekcji.

 ### <a name="a-name110110"></a><a name="1.1.0"/>1.1.0